 “By birthright, you own, you who read these lines, without having to negotiate or pay for it, your own land.
 You received it as a gift.
 And it is at the heart of this vast expanse, in the limits that only you will want to give it, that will unfold the rest of your life.

-Maybe you thought the term “wasteland” meant just some bit of land, ravaged and unsuitable for cultivation, that no one would want.
+Maybe you thought the term “wasteland” meant just some land ravaged and unsuitable for cultivation that no one would want.
 But it is not.

-When you were born, the Great Creative Power of all Good, God according to your conception, made no distinction for you.
-She didn’t judge you to be more or less deserving than any other individual, of any race or color, inhabiting this planet.
-This miraculous power has bestowed on you, without any favoritism or discrimination, the same right to a prosperous and fully happy life as anyone else.
-You inherited, by the very fact of being born, a perfect ground which, in the beginning, was not “vague”.
-It was, as it still is and always will be, an infinite dimension and the soil was rich and fertile.
+When you were born, the Great Creative Power of all Good, God, according to your conception, made no distinction for you.
+She didn’t judge you to be more or less deserving than any other individual of any race or color inhabiting this planet.
+This miraculous power has given you the same right to a prosperous and fully happy life as anyone else without any favoritism or discrimination.
+By the very fact of being born, you inherited a perfect ground which, in the beginning, was not “vague.”
+It was, as it still is and always will be an infinite dimension, and the soil was rich and fertile.
 Only the fresh and tender shoots of your innocence stood there.
-It was eternally beautiful in this space which was a reflection of the most perfect paradise that you can conceive.
+It was eternally beautiful in this space which was a reflection of the perfect paradise that you can conceive.

-During your early years, still ignoring the essential rules of mental gardening, not being able to take good care of your lot yourself, you had to allow others to plant their own culture there.
-You were only allowed to sow there yourself only the naive flowers of your childish laughter and your joys all tinged with purity.
+During your early years, still ignoring the essential rules of mental gardening and not being able to take good care of your lot yourself, you had to allow others to plant their own culture there.
+You were only allowed to sow there yourself, only the naive flowers of your childish laughter and your joys all tinged with purity.
 As your capacity to think grew, you held tight to the precepts you were force-fed and absorbed like a sponge.
 Little by little, the weeds have, in spite of you, invaded your land.
-The soil, little or no maintenance, became impoverished and soon did not mature more than the most robust plants, capable of suffocating the most fragile.
+With little or no maintenance, the soil became impoverished and soon did not mature more than the most robust plants, capable of suffocating the most fragile.

 Symbolically, you may have “sold” or “rented” your land to other gardeners who are more or less experienced or willing to improve it.
-If, when you reach adulthood, you still rely disproportionately on others for your good, if you fear excessively the judgments and criticisms of others, if you believe that your happiness lies in the hands of another person, if you are constantly looking for the approval of your actions by others, then, yes, you have momentarily ceded your lot to people who do not have the same tools as you and who, despite their goodwill, will only succeed in a small measure to meet your needs.
+If, when you reach adulthood, you still rely disproportionately on others for your good, if you fear the judgments and criticisms of others excessively if you believe that your happiness lies in the hands of another person if you are constantly looking for approval of your actions by others, then, yes, you have momentarily ceded your lot to people who do not have the same tools as you and who, despite their goodwill, will only succeed in a small measure to meet your needs.
 Everyone is responsible for their own garden.
 You must never hand over any part of it to foreign hands.
-I’m not saying that everyone around you is ill-intentioned, I’m saying: no one can achieve your goals for you!
+I’m not saying that everyone around you is ill-intentioned; I’m saying: no one can achieve your goals for you!

 Whatever your current situation, in whatever physical or economic slump you find yourself in, you must from this moment realize that, even if you have turned away from your land, the earth will tirelessly continue to produce what, in your unconsciousness, you persist in sowing mindlessly.

-I know that you did not want or wish your woes, illnesses, failures and it can be hard to believe that you are the author of them, as much as to believe that it is possible for you to be immediately the craftsman of a completely different concept.
+I know that you did not want or wish your woes, illnesses, or failures, and it can be hard to believe that you are the author of them, as much as to believe that it is possible for you to be immediately the craftsman of a completely different concept.

-You were born with a “green thumb” and, thanks to the extraordinary tools that you have inside you, you will acquire the certainty that you are not limited either in time or in space.
-You have the power to begin from this moment to improve the condition of your land and, undoubtedly, you will be able, in the most complete delight, to see it transform.
+You were born with a “green thumb,” and thanks to the extraordinary tools you have inside you, you will acquire the certainty that you are not limited in time or space.
+You have the power to begin from this moment to improve the condition of your land, and undoubtedly, you will be able, in the most complete delight, to see it transform.
 Depending on the intensity of your desire and the measure of your personal talents, it will turn into a fresh vegetable garden from which your finest qualities will emerge, a lush orchard where, as far as the eye can see, your projects carried out will make the trees of success, a rockery embalming the air with the perfume of multiplied joys which will enhance with the most brilliant colors the precious shrubs of your fulfilled desires.
 Or in all of these things at the same time.

-Above all, don’t be discouraged by the disorder that reigns where you look, because this upheaval is only apparent.
-Instead, close your eyes and start now to plan, to design your indoor garden, to see it as an immutable reality that already exists. “. […]
+Above all, don’t be discouraged by the disorder that reigns where you look because this upheaval is only apparent.
+Instead, close your eyes and start planning, designing your indoor garden, seeing it as an immutable reality that already exists. “. […]